 CALS farms are functioning during the COVID-19 pandemic, as much as possible, and are conducting essential operations while practicing social distancing.
 Farm superintendents and managers are available to discuss needs and processes with all farm users.
 Farm facilities are open for essential operations to ISU staff - group activities (tours, field days, etc.) are suspended.

-COVID policies posted: All ISU farms’ locations are posting COVID-19 protocols/precautions near the farm entrances and office entry doors.
+COVID policies posted: All ISU farms’ locations have posted COVID-19 protocols/precautions near the farm entrances and office entry doors.
 The primary goal of this guidance policy is the health and safety of our individual farm staff.
 This set of farms includes Ag 450, Iowa Crop Improvement Association, BioCentury Research Farm, Animal Science Farms, FEEL Lab and more.

 Reach out before visiting: Before traveling to ISU Research Farms across the state, please contact the farm manager.
 Prior knowledge of your arrival will help transport items from campus, make you aware of COVID-19 protocols and facilitate planning and coordination.

 2020 Fields Days: Due to the COVID-19 pandemic, there will be no field days in 2020 at this time.
 The Horticulture Station demonstration garden “field day” will be held via recording and as a virtual field day posted on websites in late summer.
 Rock Rapids and Onawa county fair sites will have home demonstration gardens as self-guided tours.
 Produce harvested from the gardens will be tallied and donated to local food pantries.

 Livestock and poultry appear to be safe from COVID-19, and meat, milk and eggs remain safe to eat, as reported by the Iowa State University News Service.

 CALS has suspended searches for the chair of the Department of Plant Pathology and Microbiology and the chair of the Department of Entomology.
 Guidelines for hiring managers.